snap-stanford/snap-python/doc/source/reference/CntUniqBiDirEdges.rst

 CntUniqBiDirEdges
 '''''''''''''''''

-.. function:: CntUniqBiDirEdges(Graph)
+.. function:: CntUniqBiDirEdges()

-Returns the number of unique bidirectional edges in the graph *Graph*.
+A function that returns the number of unique bidirectional edges in a graph.

 Parameters:

-- *Graph*: graph (input)
+- None
-    A Snap.py graph or a network.

 Return value:

 - int
-    The number of unique bidirectional edges in *Graph*.
+    The number of unique bidirectional edges in a graph.

 The following example shows how to calculate the number of unique bidirectional edges in